 - Sputtered atoms redeposit onto the surface of samples to obtain a thin film.

 The working principle is similar to a DC diode system.
 This system is composed of a chamber under vacuum partially filled with a gas at low pressure (Inert gas such as Ar for non-reactive sputtering ).
-In the chamber, there are two electrodes : The anode which is positively charged and the cathode which is negatively charged.
+In the chamber, there are two electrodes : The anode (the substrate) which is positively charged and the cathode (the target) which is negatively charged.
 Between these two electrodes, a potential difference is applied to obtain a electric field.